fetchai/agents-aea/docs/upgrading.md

 # Open AEA

+## `v1.13.0` to `v1.14.0`

+No backwards incompatible changes.

+Plugins from previous versions are not compatible anymore.

 ## `v1.12.0` to `v1.13.0`

 This releases introduces the usage of CID v1 IPFS hashes.
 We still support CID v0 hashes, but it is advisable to switch to CID v1 hashes.